-Rabbi James L. Simon, Interim Senior Rabbi
+Rabbi Michael Weinstein, Senior Rabbi

-Klara Bode, Temple Administrator, is a long time Tulsan.
+Klara Bode, Executive Director, is a long time Tulsan.
 She is a graduate of the University of Miami and a CPA who joined the Temple Israel staff as the Temple accountant in 2010.
 During her years in Tulsa she has and continues to serve on the boards of several Jewish organizations including the Jewish Federation of Tulsa, Mizel Jewish Community Day School and OKIE.
 Her volunteer time in the Jewish community and career spent in the business sector has prepared her for working within the Temple Israel family and with outside organizations and businesses.
-Klara enjoys not only interacting with people, but also working with puzzles, numbers and challenges which makes her uniquely qualified to be a Temple Administrator!
+Klara enjoys not only interacting with people, but also working with puzzles, numbers and challenges which makes her uniquely qualified to be Temple's Executive Director!
 Klara and her husband, John, have 5 granddaughters who along with son Brian and daughter-in-law Eryn are Temple Israel members.
 In addition to time spent playing with granddaughters, Klara enjoys playing card games, Sudoku, Mahjong and going out to dinner with friends.
 Klara looks forward to meeting you!

-Mary Clare, Administrative Assistant
+Jenny Labow, Administrative Assistant